 Period-set Comedy and Fantasy

 Anglo Saxon Attitudes: This biting satire based on the acclaimed novel skewers British hypocrisy, Richard Johnson (The Camomile Lawn) plays a historian coming to terms with his life’s folly and the affair he had with his best friend’s fiancee (Tara Fitzgerald).
 Co-starring Daniel Craig in one of his first roles.
+Available only with the Prime Acorn TV Add-on Channel.
 Add to your WATCHLIST

 Decline and Fall: This acclaimed BBC adaptation of Evelyn Waugh’s (Brideshead Revisited) novel follows Paul Pennyfeather (Jack Whitehall), an unassuming Oxford theology student whose expulsion finds him working under headmaster Fagan (David Suchet, Poirot) at a third-rate private school in Wales.
 Add to your WATCHLIST